 Two things happen every time I contemplate drinking a beer.
-First, my heart, mind, and taste buds sing out in joyous harmony at the prospect of enjoying a delicious glass of the most tempting foursome in the world: water, barley, yeast, and hops.
+First, my heart, mind, and taste buds sing out in joyous harmony at the prospect of enjoying a delicious glass.
 Second, every fat cell in my beer belly joins the chorus.
 For they know that they’re about to make some amazing and squishy new friends.
+However, those new friends tend to be problematic, especially if you feel the need to get rid of your beer belly.

 - MGD 64